Use AI to Explain a Hard Concept: 5 Angles That Actually Land

 Common mistakes

-• Reading the AI explanation and assuming understanding.
-See math step explanation on the same trap in math
+• Reading the AI explanation and assuming you understand.
+The diagnostic question is the test, not the explanation.
+See math step explanation on the same trap in problem-solving.

 • Treating the worked example as the rule.
-Examples are illustrations, not the principle
+Examples illustrate the principle; they are not it.

 FAQ

-• What if AI’s analogy still does not click?
-Ask for 3 more, in different domains.
-Most concepts have at least one analogy that lands.
+• What if the analogy still does not click?
+Ask for three more in different domains.
+Most concepts have at least one analogy that lands; you just have not hit it yet.

 • Can AI replace office hours?
-No. TAs and professors can detect how you misunderstand, which AI cannot.
-Use AI between office hours, not instead.
+No. A TA or professor can detect how you misunderstand, which AI cannot.
+Use AI between office hours, not instead of them.

 Tags: #Study #Workflow